Computer Networks

 • Scenario: The main network devices: Are Layer 2 switches and Layer 3 routers.

-• Notes on the different types of protocols sued in computer networks.
+• The different types of protocols sued in computer networks.

 A network is a collection of interconnected systems that share resources.
-IoT (Internet of Things) devices, desktop computers, laptops, and mobile phones are all connected by networks.
+Networks connect IoT (Internet of Things) devices, desktop computers, laptops, and mobile phones.
 A computer network will consist of standard devices such as APs, switches, and routers, the essential network components.

 A Local Area Network (LAN) is a computer network that connects computers and other devices in a limited geographical area such as a home, school, office building, or closely positioned group of buildings.
 Ethernet cables typically connect LANs but may also be connected through wireless connections.
 LANs are usually used within a single organization or business but may connect multiple locations.
 The equipment in your LAN is in your control.